blockterms/bytom-spv/README.md

 If you run into an issue, feel free to [bytom issues](https://github.com/bytom-spv/bytom/issues/) in this repository.
 We are glad to help!

+## added address callback features
+Added 3 new APIS
+POST /add-address-callback {"address":"bytom address", "url":"a url which needs to be called back"}
+POST /list-address-callbacks {"address":"bytom address"}
+POST /remove-address-callback {"address":"bytom address", "url":"a url that needs to be removed from getting called back"}

+[WIP] Actual part of calling back is still work in progress
 ## License

 [AGPL v3](./LICENSE)